jonnnnn-c/App-Security-Project/README.md

 # App-Security-Project
 This was a group project where the team developed different security features/hardening techniques for a Web Application Programming Interface (API) using Flask.
+We are required to create two versions of the project.
+One vulnerable and the other non-vulnerable where we have to fix all he issues in the vulnerable version based on the [Named Link](https://owasp.org/www-project-api-security/ "OWASP Top 10 API security.")

 &nbsp;
 ## Members: :sunglasses: